Job Description: Herpetology Keeper

 - Must be able to sit, stand, walk, stoop, kneel, crouch, crawl, reach, push, pull, lift, grasp, feel, and utilize repetitive motions.

-- Must be able to move throughout the Museum’s building(s) and outdoor trail as needed.
+- Must be able to navigate and move throughout the Museum’s building(s) and outdoor trail as needed, and often for continuous portions of the day..

 - The candidate will be subject to outdoor environmental conditions such as wind, humidity, and extreme temperatures.